 Sparing the final 30 minutes of the opening group game against Switzerland, the 6ft 2in midfield-anchor featured in every single moment of the 2010 World Cup, and proved to be indispensable in a ‘doble-pivote’ position alongside Xabi Alonso in a formation that initially caused controversy as heated debates commenced around the nation.
 Parents Loli and Carles beamed with pride and tears of joy dropped whilst watching on with locals as their oldest son lifted the ultimate prize in world sport, frequently stopping to grin for photographers with the green scarf of his first ever club CD Badia de Vallès around his neck.
 From playing 3rd division football just 20 months before, it wasn’t bad going for their boy that was labelled as “awkward” and “too slow to make it” only seven years prior.

-As he is becoming one of the most decorated players in football history, winning 2 more Champions League winners medals that sit prettily on his mantelpiece beside his Euro 2012 and 5 La Liga trophies, Busi is at the peak of his powers and has adoring fans amongst peers and some of the most respected names in the football world.
+As he is becoming one of the most decorated players in football history, winning two more Champions League winners medals that sit prettily on his mantelpiece beside his Euro 2012 and seven La Liga trophies, Busi is at the peak of his powers and has adoring fans amongst peers and some of the most respected names in the football world.
 A matter-of-fact player with extreme intellect that gets the task complete in the most efficient way possible, with no extra gimmicks.
 “You watch the game, you don’t see Busquets.
 You watch Busquets, you see the whole game.
 If I could come back and play as any player, it would be Sergio Busquets” – Vicente del Bosque.

 Bravery has various meanings in different footballing cultures.
 In some, a brave player means being physically strong and willing to throw yourself head-first into tackles that some wouldn’t even dream of putting their foot into.
 In Spain and specifically in the culture that FC Barcelona have built around their club, there is no braver player on god’s green planet than Sergio Busquets Burgos.
 Whether he’s withdrawing into areas outside his own 18-yard box to receive the ball from the goalkeeper, attracting opposition attackers before caressing the ball wide to his central defenders that have split or gathering the ball in excessively tight areas to supply breathing space for teammates prior to displaying his spectacularly tidy feet that bamboozle abashed opponents and releasing a perplexing pass at an angle that not even the fans in the highest seats of the arena had the vision to see as a possibility.